2023 Best Rehabilitation Professions Bachelor's Degree Schools in Michigan

 Read full report on Rehabilitation & Therapeutic Professions at Central Michigan University

-Eastern Michigan University landed the #7 spot in the 2023 rankings for the best bachelor’s degree rehabilitation and therapeutic professions programs.
-Eastern Michigan is a fairly large public school located in the large suburb of Ypsilanti.
+Eastern Michigan University came in at #7 in this year’s edition of the Best Rehabilitation Professions Bachelor’s Degree Schools in Michigan ranking.
+Eastern Michigan is a fairly large public school located in the suburb of Ypsilanti.

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $217.

-With a ranking of #8, Baker College did quite well on this year’s best schools for rehabilitation and therapeutic professions students working on their bachelor’s degree.
+Baker College ranked #8 on this year’s Best Rehabilitation Professions Bachelor’s Degree Schools in Michigan list.
 Baker College is a small private not-for-profit school located in the distant town of Owosso.

 While working on their Bachelor's Degree, rehabilitation majors at Baker College accumulate an average of around $39,155 in student debt.

-Explore all the Best Rehabilitation & Therapeutic Professions Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Rehabilitation & Therapeutic Professions Colleges in the Great Lakes Area or other specific states within that region.

 More Rehabilitation & Therapeutic Professions Rankings in Michigan